Using Estate Agents in Costa del Sol, Spain

 We started to look online and visit estate agents.
 Estate agents work differently in Spain compared to what I had experienced as a property owner for the last 30 years in the UK.
 Agents in Spain all have access to the same properties once they are promoted online.
 As a consequence, many do not want to promote properties online so they can keep them uniquely available to themselves.

 Also, we found that many properties promoted online were actually not available – having been sold months before.
-It appears that estate agents try to keep as many properties on their portfolio to make it more attractive to potential buyers.
+It appears that estate agents try to keep as many properties on their portfolio to make it look more attractive to potential buyers.

 Our first encounter was with many estate agents trying to offer us viewings, but we wanted to look at house details initially.
 The selling information we received on the properties were not as detailed or useful as we have come to expect in the UK.
-Room dimensions are not mentioned and many had vague decriptions and poor photographs.
+Room dimensions are not mentioned and many had vague descriptions and poor photographs.

 After looking online we identified 4 properties we wanted to view and asked for the estate agent to arrange a viewing for us.